contentful/contentful-management.js/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All new public types are exported from `./lib/export-types.ts`
 - [ ] Added a unit test for the new method
 - [ ] Added an integration test for the new method
+- [ ] The new method is added to the documentation